spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 Export
 ======

-This plugin allows exporting the plot in a given viewer to various image formats.
+This plugin allows exporting:

+* the plot in a given viewer to a PNG or SVG file,
+* a table in a plugin to ecsv
+* subsets as a region to .fits or .reg file.

 .. _cubeviz-export-video: